T

 transport hub

-• Pre-booking a shuttle can sometimes be more economical than a taxi.
+• Pre-booking a shuttle can be more economical for solo travelers.

 3. Evening